BFA Advertising

 Wilde Fabrication Lab and Digital Imaging Center (DIC)

-A prototyping hub exclusive to our program, the Wilde Lab is equipped with the latest tools and technology to transform digital ideas into physical reality.
-Branded packaging, product prototypes, zines, stickers, merch, and more come to life thanks to multicolor 3D printers, an embroidery machine, direct-to-surface UV printers, plotter/cutters, portable printers, and laser cutting and etching.
+Named after founding chair Richard Wilde, the Wilde Lab fabrication studio is packed with the latest tools and technology to transform digital ideas into physical reality.
+Branded packaging, product prototypes, zines, stickers, and merch: all of these and more come to life thanks to multicolor 3D printers, an embroidery machine, a direct-to-surface UV printer, a plotter/cutter, a portable printer, and laser cutting and etching.

-Additionally, our DIC offers large-scale printing, bookbinding, 3D printing, and risograph printing, as well as state-of-the-art smart classrooms for experimentation with programs such as the generative design tool TouchDesigner and powerful 2D animation software Cavalry.
+Looking for more?
+Our DIC (Digital Imaging Center) offers a fully equipped photography studio, large-scale printing, bookbinding, Risograph printing, and state-of-the-art smart classrooms for experimentation with programs such as the generative design tool TouchDesigner and the powerful 2D animation software Cavalry.

 Intensive Workshops and Design Hackathons